rconradharris/reddit-background/README.md

 will place a symlink on you desktop to your current images.
 This gives you easy access to the image, but more importantly, shows you the title of the image.

+### Image Choosing Algorithms

+There are two algorithms included to pick images for you.
+The first one is called 'random', and will select images randomly.
+This is good if you want the most possible variety.

+The other algorithm--the default--is called 'bestmatch' and will use Reddit score, aspect ratio, resolution, and tiny bit of randomness to select images that will look good on your particular desktop.

+You can select which algorithm to use in the configuration file like so:

+    image_chooser=random